-You can use forks to tenderize the pork loin.
-Or use my favorite meat tenderizer tool from my carne asada marinade recipe.
+Use my favorite meat tenderizer tool from my carne asada marinade recipe.
 I also use Jaccard Tenderizers on skirt steak.
-It’s my favorite kitchen gadget and one of my readers’ favorites, too!
+The Jaccard Meat Tenderizer is one of my favorite kitchen gadgets and one of my readers’ favorites, too!

 Start checking your easy pork loin roast after one hour with a digital cooking thermometer.
 Nothing worse than dried out pork!